thezeroalpha/vim-literate-markdown/examples/literate_markdown_ftplugin.md

 <<b:undo_ftplugin>>
 ```

-The load guard lets the user disable the autoloaded functions by setting the variable `g:loaded_literate_markdown_autoload`.
+The load guard lets the user disable the autoloaded functions by setting the variable `g:loaded_literate_markdown`.
 If it's set, the entire file is skipped.

 <!-- :Tangle(vim) <load guard> -->